Hilary Jacobs Hendel, LCSW

 Martina Verba, LCSW, DSW

-Martina Verba, LCSW, DSW is a certified AEDP therapist and supervisor in private practice in Westchester County, NY.
+Martina Verba, LCSW, DSW is an AEDP Adjunct Faculty member, AEDP Certified Therapist and Supervisor in private practice in Westchester County, NY.
 She fell in love with AEDP when she took Diana’s Immersion course in 2008.
 She has both assisted and lead-assisted for Immersion and Essential Skills, as well as presented at Immersion.
 She has extensive experience working with patients with eating disorders and has developed a practice that integrates eating disorder treatment and AEDP.
 She is on the faculty of the Integrative Trauma Treatment Program at the National Institute of Psychotherapies.

 Prior to finding AEDP, Martina worked as an eating disorder specialist at Kaiser Permanente in Northern California, a staff therapist at Harvard University’s mental health service, an adjunct professor at Simmons College, and the Director of Counseling at a program for at-risk youth in Boston. (more…)